Parmin/training/advanced-administrators-training/src/instructor.rst

 virtual machines running in Amazon EC2.

 The VMs are ``M1.small`` instances running Amazon Linux.
-SSH'ing to the instances will require the *PEM file* contained in the Advanced Operations Training Git repository.
+SSH'ing to the instances will require the *PEM file* contained in the Advanced Administrators' Training Git repository.
 You will need to ensure that the PEM file has been distributed to the competitors in order for them to connect to the instances.
 You will also need the IP addresses listed from the ``/<path-to-wargaming-repo>/